 A Checklist for Supporting Someone with Parkinson’s

-These comments got me thinking about what I/we can do to help these people (person)-with-Parkinson’s (PwP).
-Each one was likely uniquely different from the other, and obviously, they were all living under severe living conditions.
+These comments got me thinking about what we can do to help people with Parkinson’s.
+Each one was likely uniquely different from the other, and obviously, they were all under severe living conditions.
 Nonetheless, would a checklist help all of us to live better with Parkinson’s and stay renewed?
 Always try to embrace these words: "I choose to make the rest of my life the best of my life."
 Louise Hay

-Please read over the list if you have Parkinson’s; hopefully, you can use it to remind yourself of some common goals to counter your Parkinson’s.
+Hopefully, you can use this list to remind yourself of some common goals to counter your Parkinson’s.
 If you are a friend of someone living with Parkinson’s, here is a chance to help.
-If you can spare a few minutes every-now-and-then, please use the checklist to visit your sedentary friend with Parkinson’s.
+If you can spare a few minutes every-now-and-then, use the checklist to visit your sedentary friend with Parkinson’s.
 Your goal is to help them re-activate and re-engage in their life.

-Please drop by and say hello and get a feel for their mood.
+Drop by and say hello.
+Get a feel for their mood.
 Are they frozen-in-form or just slightly rigid?
-The goal is simple, to go outside and, for example, walk to the mailbox and back.
-Tell them how valuable exercise is proven for people-with-Parkinson’s, no matter what stage of their disorder or their age.
+The goal is simple: go outside and walk to the mailbox and back.
+Tell them how important exercise is for Parkinson’s, no matter what stage of their disorder or their age.

 Ask when they last saw their neurologist

-Please remind them of the relative value of seeing their neurologist every six months.
+Remind them how valuable it is to keep up with appointments.
 Although the progression of Parkinson’s may be slight or subtle, their healthcare provider is usually the constancy-of-care.
-The movement disorder physician can advise therapy and guide the treatment plan for the person-with-Parkinson’s.
+A movement disorder physician can advise therapy and guide the treatment plan for the person with Parkinson’s.

 Ask them about their diet

 It is vital to know if they are getting enough sleep every night.
 Why?
-Please think of the brain like a sponge filling up with fluid all-day long; during our time to sleep, we squeeze the excess liquid out and restore/refresh our mind.
-Insomnia is shared from both treatments and as a clinical feature of Parkinson's, but they can also be caused by Parkinson's treatments.3
+Think of the brain like a sponge filling up with fluid all-day long.
+During sleep, we squeeze the excess liquid out and restore and refresh our mind.
+Sleep issues can be a symptom of Parkinson's, but they can also be caused by Parkinson's treatments.3

-It is essential to find out if someone is helping manage aspects of their daily life.
-Alternatively, maybe the care partner is overburdened and in need of a break.
+Find out if someone is helping manage aspects of their daily life.
+Alternatively, maybe their care partner is overburdened and in need of a break.
 Could you strategize with them to give the care partner time off, even for a few hours by you or someone else?

-Emerging data and information are revealing that socializing and social networking is a part of the formula for the neuroprotection of people with Parkinson’s.
-If there are no social interactions, it would be most beneficial to make a plan to include getting the person-with-Parkinson’s out with others.4
+Socializing and social networking is a part of the formula for improving your quality of life with Parkinson’s.
+If there are no social interactions, it would be most beneficial to make a plan to include getting the person with Parkinson’s out with others.4

-There is recent information that exercise is neuroprotective but additionally, it has a positive effect on quality-of-life.
-Strenuous exercise is better than just exercising, which is far superior to no exercising.
-The ultimate goal is to help the person-with-Parkinson’s to begin exercising.
-However, the person-with-Parkinson’s should first consult with their neurologist and follow-up with a physical therapist before beginning to exercise.
+Exercise is not only beneficial for Parkinson's symptoms, but additionally, it has a positive effect on quality of life.
+The ultimate goal is to help the person with Parkinson’s to begin exercising.
+However, they should first consult with their neurologist and follow-up with a physical therapist before starting to exercise.5

 "Speak quietly to yourself and promise there will be better days.
-Whisper gently to yourself and provide assurance that you really are extending your best effort.
-Console your bruised and tender spirit with reminders of many other successes.
-Offer comfort in practical and tangible ways – as if you were encouraging your dearest friend.
+Whisper gently to yourself and provide assurance that you really are extending your best effort. ...
 Recognize that on certain days the greatest grace is that the day is over and you get to close your eyes.
-Tomorrow comes more brightly…” Mary Anne Radmacher
+Tomorrow comes more brightly..."